Chan Ting-i

 Chan Ting-i (詹婷怡 (Zhān Tíngyí)) is a Taiwanese politician.
 She is also known by the name Nicole Chan.

-Early personal life
+Early life and education

-Chan's father Chan Yi-chang was a member of the Kuomintang and served on the Control Yuan.
-Chan Tang-i obtained her bachelor's degree in law from National Taiwan University in 1990, master's degree in law from University of London in the United Kingdom in 1990 and master of business administration from National Chengchi University in 2008.
+Chan's father, Chan Yi-chang, was a member of the Kuomintang and served on the Control Yuan.
+She attended law school at National Taiwan University, graduating with an LL.B. in 1990, then completed graduate studies in England at the University of London, where she earned a Master of Laws (LL.M.) in 1990.
+In 2008, she earned a Master of Business Administration (M.B.A.) from National Chengchi University.

 National Communications Commission

 Chan became the chairperson of the National Communications Commission on 1 August 2016.
 She resigned the position on 3 April 2019.

 Later career

 The Taiwan Network Information Center nominated Chan for a seat on the board of DotAsia Organisation.
 Voting was held in January 2020, and she was elected with the highest vote share.